 No front desk?

-Having no front desk might be the most surprising trend for 2020 but it’s actually becoming more and more established.
+Having no front desk might be the most non-surprising trend for 2021, but this trend started to pick up even before 2020.
 As technology progresses it has become possible to welcome guests without actually having a receptionist.
 Different check-in systems are enabling guests to sign in themselves and an automated message then reaches the person you’re visiting, who eventually comes to greet you.
 Even though it’s always interesting to see how technology can evolve the way we work and design our offices this might not always be recommended.
 We’d say that this type of welcoming only fits certain types of organizations.
 If you run a larger business that receives drop-ins or has a lot of visitors a physical front desk with an actual person behind it might be to prefer.

 Wood, wood, wood as far as the eye can see.
 Wood isn’t just popular in reception areas but in the entire office design.
 Some are even taking it as far as bringing in a huge log and using it as the front desk.